+Financial Eligibility

-Financial Eligibility Person in Need of Long-Term Care If you are single, divorced, widowed or your spouse is also in a nursing home, you are eligible for Medicaid if you require long-term care, and you meet both the income and assets requirements.
-Your monthly income must be less than about \$2,382 per month (the amount changes every year in January).
-You are allowed to keep about \$76 of your income in a personal needs account, with the rest of your monthly income paid directly to the nursing home for your care.
+Person in Need of Long-Term Care If you are single, divorced, widowed or your spouse is also in a nursing home, you are eligible for Medicaid if you require long-term care, and you For more information call the LREP toll-free Legal Helpline at 800-876-6657 or 505-797-6005 (Albuquerque area) www.sbnm.org/lrep meet both the income and assets requirements.
+Your monthly income must be less than about \$2,523 per month (the amount changes every year in January).
+You are allowed to keep about \$78 of your income in a personal needs account, with the rest of your monthly income paid directly to the nursing home for your care.
 Medicaid then pays the rest of the monthly cost.

 You can have no more than \$2,000 in "assets" such as life insurance cash value, bank accounts, IRA's, etc. You can also have no more than \$1,500 in a burial account (or you may have a pre-paid burial agreement in any amount as long as it is pre-paid and irrevocable, meaning you cannot get your money back).
 You can have one vehicle worth any amount.
-If you own a home, you are not required to sell it as long as you state you intend to return home and you do not have over \$603,000 in equity.
+If you own a home, you are not required to sell it as long as you state you intend to return home and you do not have over \$636,000 in equity.
 After your death, the state can recover the costs paid by Medicaid for your care by making a claim against the assets in your estate.